Academic Programs

 Adult students stand around a lab table talking and pointing at a box in the middle

-Assistive Technology Track
+Assistive Technology Certificate Program

 The Assistive Technology and Inclusive Engineering graduate certificate provides an in-depth introduction to the area of supportive and assistive technologies for individuals aspiring to either work in the field of technology, disability, and/or aging into disability; and/or to sit for the national RESNA credentialing examination for one of two certifications to recognize assistive technology service providers who have met a national standard of job-based knowledge and experience.
 Learn more about this certificate at CU Biomedical Engineering Certificate Programs.